keyaloding/keyaloding/README.md

  <details>
   <summary><h4> <img align="center" src="https://github.com/keyaloding/keyaloding/blob/main/icons/experience.gif"  width="29"/> Experience</h2></summary>

-- **Software Engineering Intern** at the Salk Institute for Biological Studies | June 2024 - present
+- **Software Engineering Intern** at the Salk Institute for Biological Studies | June 2024 - November 2024
   - Built a Python web app using Streamlit and pygfx that allows users to interact with real-time visualizations by offering a more interactive and dynamic experience
   - Integrated support for ‘.nwb’ data from Neurodata without Borders, enabling seamless data standardization for neurophysiology.
   - Implemented GUI trackpad support using the QtPy library, enhancing user experience and interaction.